 PPHC shapes new urban communities that nurture Filipinos to become better citizens.
 The affordable housing segment remains as the primary market this 2024, with its Maayo line still focused on the urban workforce in growth centers nationwide.
-Recently, PPHC launched its first township project in Bacolod, aiming to not only serve its residents but also enrich neighboring areas.
+Recently, PPHC, in partnership with JEPP Real Estate Co., launched Saludad, its first township project in Bacolod, aiming to not only serve its residents but also enrich neighboring areas.
 This year, PPHC returned to the low-income market through the economic and socialized housing segment, addressing the country's growing housing backlog